trailofbits/aifirst-insecure-agent-labs/README.md

-# Chatbot Prompt Injection Labs
+# Chatbot Agent Exploit Labs

 A hands-on framework for testing prompt injection and system prompt extraction attacks with real-time guardrail protection, tracing, and agent tools.